The Governors can be contacted via the school, or by email at firstname.lastname@example.org

 My name Emma Rawson and I am the Reception Teacher.
 I started my career as a nursery nurse over 21 years ago in Manchester.

 As a TA, I then went onto become a HLTA (Higher level teaching assistant) and knew I wanted to go into teaching.

 During my time in education I have worked with various age groups, but my passion is within Early Years.

 I have also undertaken various roles within school life including PTA (parent teacher association), PSA (parent support adviser), TA manager and cover supervisor.
 My passion is being in class, learning and developing with the children.

 This is now my seventh year at Millbrook and I am proud to be a part of a fantastic community, children, parents and staff work extremely hard and this is evident through the school ethos "To create a holistic learning experience".

 I am fascinated about language and communication development and have become the “specialist” in school.
 This enables me to assess the younger children on entry and support other children and staff where appropriate.

 Outside of school I live with my husband John.
 I have one sister and a niece and nephew, and we now live next door to one another!

 I like spending time with my family and friends, going on holidays and going to nice restaurants.
 My husband and I also enjoy walking and weekends away.

-I love being a teacher and wouldn't want to do anything else!
+I enjoy being part of the Governing body and I love being a teacher.
+I would not want to do anything else!